Eyewitness News (South Africa)

-Eyewitness News (also known as EWN) is a well-known South African Television and Internet news publisher, focusing on local and international breaking news stories, entertainment, sport, business, politics and interactive media.
+Eyewitness News (also known as EWN) is a South African television and internet news publisher, focusing on local and international breaking news stories, entertainment, sports, business, politics and interactive media.

 Notable coverage

 On 3 March 2014, EWN along with sister radio brands, 702 and CapeTalk launched a digital pop-up radio station covering the Oscar Pistorius Trial.
 The pop-up radio station concluded on the final day of sentencing on 21 October 2014.